-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
+In addition to assets the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The City has one item reported in this category, deferred outflows related to pension.
-A deferred outflow related to pension results from pension contributions related to normal and accrued employer liability (net of any refunds or error service payments) subsequent to the measurement date, in accordance with the implementation of GASB Statement No. 71.
+The City has one item reported in this category, deferred outflows related to pensions.
+The deferred outflow related to pensions is a result of changes in actuarial assumptions and City contributions subsequent to the measurement date that will be recognized as an increase of the net pension asset in subsequent years.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The City has two items that qualify for reporting in this category deferred inflows related to pension, and unearned property taxes.
-A deferred inflow related to pension results from the net difference between projected and actual earnings on plan investments, in accordance with the implementation of GASB Statement No. 71, and is amortized over five years beginning with the year in which the difference occurred.
+The City has two items that qualify for reporting in this category.
+They are deferred inflows related to pension and unearned property taxes.
+A deferred inflow related to pension results from the net difference between projected and actual earnings on plan investments.